Mrrvm/os_lusiadas_2/content/artifacts/Azagaia/Cães de raça.md

 Aqui só passa a minha raça
 Aqui só passa a minha raça
 Cadela de raça
-Aqui só passa a minha raça, raça
+Aqui só passa a minha raça, raça"